EmitoSanti/googleapis-integration/README.md

 # Integration of googleapis

-This repository contains the node.js implementation of googleapis.
+This repository contains the node.js application server for implementation of googleapis.

 ## References